codekitchen/dinghy/README.md

-  dinghy halt            # stop the VM and services dinghy help [COMMAND]  # Describe available commands or one specific command dinghy ip              # get the VM's IP address dinghy nfs             # start or stop the internal nfs daemon dinghy restart         # restart the VM and services dinghy shellinit       # returns env variables to set, should be run like $(dinghy shellinit) dinghy ssh [args...]   # ssh to the VM
+  dinghy halt            # stop the VM and services dinghy help [COMMAND]  # Describe available commands or one specific command dinghy ip              # get the VM's IP address dinghy restart         # restart the VM and services dinghy shellinit       # returns env variables to set, should be run like $(dinghy shellinit) dinghy ssh [args...]   # ssh to the VM